Infant Feeding

 Available via: Infant Feeding (IFE) > Infant Feeding > 01_01 Infant Feeding

-This module takes about 30 minutes to complete
+This module takes approximately 30 minutes to complete

 This training is suitable for the following professional groups:

-• Any professionals whose role involve growth measurements
+• Any professional whose role involves growth measurements

-• Complications of excess weight (CEW) for GPs
+• Complications of Excess Weight (CEW) - All

-Each module takes about 30 minutes to complete on E-learning for healthcare.
+Each module takes approximately 30 minutes to complete on E-learning for healthcare.

 This training is suitable for the following professional group(s):